-Flood Insurance Rate Map (FIRM) means the official map incorporated with this Ordinance, on which FEMA has delineated both the special flood hazard areas and the risk premium zones applicable to the community.
+The official map incorporated with this chapter on which FEMA has delineated both the special flood hazard areas and the risk premium zones applicable to the community.
 The FIRM is a graphic representation of the data contained in the accompanying Flood Insurance Study.

+FLOOD INSURANCE STUDY (FIS)

-Flood Insurance Study (FIS) means a compilation and presentation of flood risk data for specific watercourses, lakes, and coastal flood hazard areas within a community.
+A compilation and presentation of flood risk data for specific watercourses, lakes, and coastal flood hazard areas within a community.
 The FIS report contains detailed flood elevation data in flood profiles and data tables.